Application info

 Who should apply?

-The school is aimed at students who are completing their masters or beginning their doctoral studies, though well-motivated and advanced undergraduates or postdoctoral students should also apply.
-Students should have a good quantitative background: e.g., 2nd year university-level experience in physics, engineering, statistics or computer science, etc. Experimental neuroscientists with some quantitative/coding experience who think the imbizo with strengthen these skills should also apply.
-All students should have some experience writing code.
+The school is designed for students who are completing their master’s degrees or starting their doctoral studies.
+However, highly motivated advanced undergraduate students and postdoctoral researchers are also encouraged to apply.
+We welcome applicants with a good quantitative background, such as at least two years of university-level experience in fields like physics, engineering, statistics, computer science, or related disciplines.
+Experimental neuroscientists or medical doctors with some coding or quantitative experience who want to strengthen these skills are also encouraged to apply.
+All applicants should have some prior experience with coding.

 Example backgrounds